-Summary Store potatoes away from ripening produce, especially bananas, tomatoes and onions, since the ethylene gas they release can make the spuds sprout more quickly.
+Store potatoes away from ripening produce, especially bananas, tomatoes and onions, since the ethylene gas they release can make the potatoes sprout more quickly.

 Most people purchase potatoes from their local market, but if you grow your own, “curing” before storing will extend their shelf life.

 Curing involves storing at moderately high temperatures, typically around 65°F ( 18°C), and 85–95% humidity levels for two weeks.